belovetech/alx-system_engineering-devops/0x07-networking_basics/README.md

 Tasks 📃

-0. OSI model
+_0. OSI model_

-   0-OSI_model: Text file answering the following questions:
+- 0-OSI_model: Text file answering the following questions:
 - What is the OSI model?
   a.
 Set of specifications that network hardware manufacturers must respect
   b.
 The OSI model is a conceptual model that characterizes the communication functions of a telecommunication system without regard to their underlying internal structure and technology.
   c.
 The OSI model is a model that characterizes the communication functions of a telecommunication system with a strong regard for their underlying internal structure and technology.

 - How is the OSI model organized?
   a.
 Alphabetically
   b.
 From the lowest to the highest level
   c.
 Randomly

 1. Types of network